Justin Allgaier: 2019

 At Watkins Glen International in August, Ross Chastain sent Allgaier spinning off track in the bus stop section of the circuit.
 Allgaier, believing that the move was intentional, sent Chastain into the guardrail in that same portion of the track later in the race, forcing Chastain out of the event.
 Chastain said that his end of the incident was a mistake on his part while Allgaier cited instances at Daytona earlier in 2019 and Las Vegas in 2019 as proof that Chastain was a dirty driver.

-Again, Allgaier made starts in the Porsche GT3 Cup Brasil Endurance rounds as Paludo's co-driver when dates do not conflict.
+Again, Allgaier made starts in the Porsche GT3 Cup Brasil Endurance rounds as Paludo's co-driver when dates did not conflict.
 In the 2019 season, the dates were the Goiânia and Interlagos rounds.
 At Goiânia, Allgaier led during his stint midway through the 300 km race, but after handing the car back to Paludo for the final stint, Confederação Brasileira de Automobilismo officials black-flagged the team for Allgaier violating track limits when only two tires were below the pit entrance line; series rules require all four tires below it.

-Allgaier won the final race of the Round of 8 at Phoenix to advance to the Championship 4, his 3rd appearance in the last four years and 1st victory of the season after five 2nd-place finishes throughout the year.
-He finished the 2019 season fourth in points after finishing 14th at Homestead.
+Allgaier won the final race of the Round of 8 at Phoenix to advance to the Championship 4, his third appearance in the last four years and 1st victory of the season after five 2nd-place finishes throughout the year.
+He finished the 2019 season fourth in points after finishing fourteenth at Homestead.

 2020

 The 2020 Xfinity season began at Daytona with a crash involving Allgaier and Jeremy Clements on lap 47.
 Although he recorded stage wins at Las Vegas, Phoenix, Bristol, and Pocono, he struggled with poor luck throughout the first half of the season.

 On July 3, Hendrick Motorsports announced Allgaier would take over Jimmie Johnson's No. 48 Cup Series car at Indianapolis after Johnson tested positive for the coronavirus.
-He finished 37th after being involved in a multi-car accident on pit road on lap 12.
+He finished 37th after being involved in a multi-car accident on pit road on lap twelve.
 Johnson was cleared to return for the following week's Kentucky race.

 Allgaier swept the Richmond Raceway doubleheader.
-He finished out the season 6th in points, but due to good runs in the final races and misfortunes of his competitors, he made the Championship 4 for the sixth time in his career.
-He finished 2nd of the Championship 4 drivers in the finale at Phoenix Raceway, with 3 wins on the season.
+He finished out the season sixth in points, but due to good runs in the final races and misfortunes of his competitors, he made the Championship 4 for the sixth time in his career.
+He finished second of the Championship 4 drivers in the finale at Phoenix Raceway, with three wins on the season.